amilkov3/lol-no-generics/_pages/bookshelf.md

 * [![link not found](/assets/images/ds.jpg)](http://93.174.95.29/main/2212000/6f16b914b76912b21f363fcebeaba4d6/Maarten%20van%20Steen%2C%20%20Andrew%20S.%20Tanenbaum%20-%20Distributed%20Systems-CreateSpace%20IPP%20%282017%29.pdf)

+a little out of date, though this is also a pro because it covers topics that are quite integral but maybe not "cool" to know in the modern development's panoply of high level frameworks and tooling

 * [Making reliable distributed systems in the presence of software errors](https://erlang.org/download/armstrong_thesis_2003.pdf) - Joe Armstrong's, the creator of Erlang, 2003 thesis that lays out a set of invariants that a fault tolerant distributed system should maintain along with an introduction to Erlang and how it meets said invariants

 * [![link not found](/assets/images/ddia.jpg)](http://booksdl.org/get.php?md5=BF7C3FECFE5DCFFCEB170B2AA6D34C31)